elasticpath-edu/katacoda-scenarios/epcc-flows/epcc-flows-intro-json/step2.md

 ### Attempt to get products list

-* Open the collection file `/root/collection.json` in the editor
+* Open the postman collection from the `collection.json` file in the editor
 * Search and explore the `Get all products` request
 * Send the request below and you should receive a 401 error:
 >Click on the command below to copy and execute the command in the terminal.